Definition of planet: Minor planets

 One of the unexpected results of William Herschel's discovery of Uranus was that it appeared to validate Bode's law, a mathematical function which generates the size of the semimajor axis of planetary orbits.
 Astronomers had considered the "law" a meaningless coincidence, but Uranus fell at very nearly the exact distance it predicted.
 Since Bode's law also predicted a body between Mars and Jupiter that at that point had not been observed, astronomers turned their attention to that region in the hope that it might be vindicated again.
 Finally, in 1801, astronomer Giuseppe Piazzi found a miniature new world, Ceres, lying at just the correct point in space.
 The object was hailed as a new planet.

 Then in 1802, Heinrich Olbers discovered Pallas, a second "planet" at roughly the same distance from the Sun as Ceres.
-The fact that two planets could occupy the same orbit was an affront to centuries of thinking; even Shakespeare had ridiculed the idea ("Two stars keep not their motion in one sphere").
-Even so, in 1804, another world, Juno, was discovered in a similar orbit.
+The fact that two planets could occupy the same orbit was an affront to centuries of thinking.
+In 1804, another world, Juno, was discovered in a similar orbit.
 In 1807, Olbers discovered a fourth object, Vesta, at a similar orbital distance.

 Herschel suggested that these four worlds be given their own separate classification, asteroids (meaning "starlike" since they were too small for their disks to resolve and thus resembled stars), though most astronomers preferred to refer to them as planets.
 This conception was entrenched by the fact that, due to the difficulty of distinguishing asteroids from yet-uncharted stars, those four remained the only asteroids known until 1845.
 Science textbooks in 1828, after Herschel's death, still numbered the asteroids among the planets.
 With the arrival of more refined star charts, the search for asteroids resumed, and a fifth and sixth were discovered by Karl Ludwig Hencke in 1845 and 1847.
 By 1851 the number of asteroids had increased to 15, and a new method of classifying them, by affixing a number before their names in order of discovery, was adopted, inadvertently placing them in their own distinct category.
 Ceres became "(1) Ceres", Pallas became "(2) Pallas", and so on.
 By the 1860s, the number of known asteroids had increased to over a hundred, and observatories in Europe and the United States began referring to them collectively as "minor planets", or "small planets", though it took the first four asteroids longer to be grouped as such.
 To this day, "minor planet" remains the official designation for all small bodies in orbit around the Sun, and each new discovery is numbered accordingly in the IAU's Minor Planet Catalogue.